Erica Garner Never Stopped Fighting

 What was Mayor de Blasio’s response?

 In the beginning, it seemed like he was very supportive.
-For the first two years, he stood with Reverend Al Sharpton, who is an advisor for my family, in support of changes in policy.
-De Blasio actually sat with my grandfather when the [non]indictment came down three years ago.
-My grandfather was so emotional, crying and couldn’t believe it. [de Blasio] called my grandfather aside, in the church, to console him and talk to him.
+For the first two years, he stood with Reverend Al Sharpton, who is an adviser for my family, in support of changes in policy.
+De Blasio actually sat with my grandfather when the [non-]indictment came down three years ago.
+My grandfather was so emotional, crying, and couldn’t believe it.
+[De Blasio] called my grandfather aside, in the church, to console him and talk to him.

 But this year, for the anniversary, he refused to even speak my father’s name.
 He stood with police officers to open up a new police station out in Staten Island on the day that my father was killed.
 I feel like he’s pandering to police.
-During his first term he lobbied and promised us New Yorkers that Stop and Frisk policy would come to an end, but it’s just been reformed into Broken Windows policing, which is basically the same thing, and which led to my father being killed that day.
+During his first term he lobbied and promised us New Yorkers that the Stop and Frisk policy would come to an end, but it’s just been reformed into broken-windows policing, which is basically the same thing, and which led to my father being killed that day.

 He refuses to punish the officers who killed my father, especially Danny Pantaleo.
 He says he’s waiting for the federal government to do their investigations before he makes a decision, but I just think that he’s holding off to satisfy police officers.

 Bill de Blasio has served one term and he’s going to serve a second term.
-Do you have any hopes that he will do more about your father’s case and about police brutality in general given that he won’t be up for re-election?
+Do you have any hopes that he will do more about your father’s case, and about police brutality in general, given that he won’t be up for reelection?

 I’m hoping that he’ll hear my cries and the city’s cries about having better relations with the local police officers, and not being afraid we’ll die when we encounter them.
 But I believe that it’s going to be more of the same.